Miguel Cotto: Cotto vs. Torres

 Cotto's third championship defense took place on September 24, 2005, at Boardwalk Hall in Atlantic City, New Jersey, against Ricardo Torres of Colombia.
 In the first round Cotto had an offensive advantage and scored a knockdown on Torres.
 In the second round after trading hits Torres scored a knockdown on Miguel.
 The last seconds of the round were evenly matched with both boxers finishing the round injured.
 Cotto was apparently in better condition when the third round began and was dominating the fight at that point.
 With two minutes remaining in the round one of Cotto's punches landed in Torres' beltline.
 Following this Torres was granted thirty seconds to recover by the referee.
 Cotto dominated the fourth round and Torres won the fifth.
 Cotto won and scored a knockdown in the sixth round.
 At 1:24 of the seventh round a left hook by Cotto knocked Torres out.

 On March 4, 2006, Cotto defended his WBO Junior Welterweight title by knocking out Gianluca Branco, who had to give up during the eighth round of their bout due to a shoulder injury.
 Cotto dominated the fight as a result of jab combinations in a card that took place in Bayamón, Puerto Rico.

 Cotto vs. Malignaggi

 Cotto's next scheduled match was against the then-undefeated Paul Malignaggi in a fight that took place on June 10, 2006, in Madison Square Garden.
-Cotto opened a cut over Malignaggi's right eye in the first round, which, according to Malignaggi, affected his performance over the course of the fight, by stating "this was the first time in which I was cut, and the blood kept going into my eye.
+Cotto opened a cut over Malignaggi's left eye in the first round, which, according to Malignaggi, affected his performance over the course of the fight, by stating "this was the first time in which I was cut, and the blood kept going into my eye.
 And it bothered me the entire fight.
 I was not able to see very well.
 Cotto's a great fighter, but I'm disappointed, as I wanted to be the champion".
 Cotto won the fight by unanimous decision with scores of 116–111, 116–111, and 115–112.
 Malignaggi suffered a fractured right orbital bone and his jaw was injured, he was taken to Roosevelt Hospital after the fight's outcome was announced.